How to Present Your Wrongful Termination Case to an Attorney

 Every case can be summarized in a one-page chronological list, and the stronger your case is, the easier it is to summarize it.

-Make sure to include all the important e-mails that you sent or received that might suggest discrimination on the part of the employer or their lack of action in response to your complaints about any unlawful conduct.
+Make sure to include all the important e-mails that you sent or received that might suggest discrimination on the part of the employer or their lack of action in response to your complaints about any discrimination and harassment.

-If your case is about disability discrimination, include your main medical documents reflecting your diagnosis and limitations and any proof that you put your employer on notice of your disability and the need for accommodations, as well as the employer's response, if any.
+If your case involves disability discrimination, include your main medical documents reflecting your diagnosis and limitations, and any proof that you put your employer on notice of your disability and the need for accommodations, as well as the employer's response, if any.

 Here is one example of presenting the case briefly but effectively: